arohner/datomic-compound-index/README.md

 Note that dci is still very early.
 I'm using it in staging, but not yet production.
 If you do use it production, be able to re-create the values of your compound indices (i.e. store the component pieces in other attributes).

+- 0.3.1: small performance improvements in `search` and `searc-range`
 - 0.3.0: store longs in 7 bits per byte.
 This is a breaking schema change.
 - 0.2.5: Fix a bug that caused incorrect results due to java signed bytes
 - 0.2.4: fixes an exception caused by going out-of-bounds with d/seek-datoms